Distributed Block-diagonal Approximation Methods for Regularized Empirical Risk Minimization: Introduction

-We provide a framework for optimizing the dual ERM problem using multiple machines.
-Our contributions are summarized in the following. \begin{itemize} \item Our approach is empirically communication- and computation-efficient; therefore, it outperforms existing methods on real-world large-scale data sets. \item Our framework is flexible, allowing different choices of sub-problem formulations, sub-problem solvers, and line search approaches.
+\paragraph{Contributions} We propose a general framework for optimizing the dual ERM problem \eqref{eq:dual} when the data are stored on multiple machines.
+Our contributions are summarized in the following. \begin{enumerate} \item Our framework is flexible, allowing different choices of sub-problem formulations, sub-problem solvers, and line search approaches.
 Furthermore, approximate sub-problem solutions can be used.
-As a result, many existing methods can be viewed as special cases of our framework, making the differences between these approaches clear and straightforward. \item We provide detailed theoretical analysis, showing that our framework converges linearly on a class of problems broader than the strongly convex ones, even when the sub-problem is solved only approximately.
-Our analysis not only shows fast convergence of the proposed algorithm, it also provides sharper convergence guarantees for existing methods that can fit into our framework. \end{itemize}
+As a result, many existing methods can be viewed as special cases of our framework. \item We provide detailed theoretical analysis, showing that our framework converges linearly on a class of problems broader than the strongly convex ones, even when the sub-problem is solved only approximately.
+Our analysis not only shows fast convergence of the proposed algorithm, it also provides sharper convergence guarantees for existing methods that can fit into our framework. \item We further give an analysis through change of norm to show that under specific sub-problem choices, our algorithm can achieve much faster convergence.
+Our analysis gets around the dependency on the condition number defined by the Euclidean norm and can therefore obtain faster rates than existing approaches. \item The proposed approach is also empirically communication- and computation-efficient.
+Our empirical study shows that it outperforms existing methods on real-world large-scale datasets. \end{enumerate}